10 Easy Ways to Improve Your Photographic Composition Techniques

 alt="vulture depicts the subject of the photo composition"

-The subject in this photograph is clear and evident as shown in the photo of a Cape Vulture honing in on bones for feeding.
+The subject in this photograph is clear and evident, as shown in the photo of a Cape Vulture honing in on bones for feeding.
 The subject grabs the viewer’s attention.
 Photo by Crowpix Media.

 Identifying your primary subject is a vital starting point when composing your photo.

-3 Scout The Area For The Best Possible Composition
+Scout The Area For The Best Possible Composition

 Scheduling your location before hitting the field in landscape photography will prepare you better for any situation.
+You must consider logistics, equipment, weather, and terrain factors.
+There will always be unknowns when executing your shoot.
+Scouting out an area will help you plan and avoid pitfalls.

+Some landscape photography locations need considerable planning.
 Think of a situation where your chosen location may be hard to reach, or you have to hike for hours, even days.
+This will need some planning.

 alt="mountain may be difficult terrain to reach and scouting"